Layr-Labs/hourglass-avs-template/README.md

 ## What is Hourglass?

-Hourglass is a framework for building an EigenLayer AVS, providing AVS developers a batteries-included experience to get started quickly.
+Hourglass is a framework for building a task-based EigenLayer AVS, providing AVS developers a batteries-included experience to get started quickly.
 It includes a set of tools and libraries that simplify the process of building, deploying, and managing AVS projects.

 ![](docs/images/hourglass-architecture_v.01.0.svg)

-Hourglass as a framework has three off chain components:
+Hourglass as a framework has onchain and offchain components that work together to enable a task-based AVS.

+### Onchain Components

+#### TaskMailbox

+The TaskMailbox is a singleton eigenlayer hourglass contract on L1 or L2 that is responsible for:

+* Allowing users/apps to create tasks.
+* Managing the lifecycle of tasks.
+* Verifying the results of tasks and making it available for users/apps to query.
+* Allowing AVSs to manage their TaskMailbox configurations.

+#### TaskAVSRegistrar

+The TaskAVSRegistrar is an instanced (per-AVS) eigenlayer middleware contract on L1 that is responsible for:

+* Handling operator registration for specific operator sets of your AVS.
+* Providing the offchain components with BLS public keys and socket endpoints for the Aggregator and Executor operators.

+It works by default, but can be extended to include additional onchain logic for your AVS.

+#### AVSTaskHook

+The AVSTaskHook is an instanced (per-AVS) eigenlayer hourglass contract on L1 or L2 that is responsible for:

+* Validating the task lifecycle.
+* Creating fee markets for your AVS.

+It's empty by default and works out of the box, but can be extended to include additional onchain validation logic for your AVS.

+#### CertificateVerifier

+The CertificateVerifier is an instanced (per-AVS) eigenlayer middleware contract on L1 or L2 that is responsible for:

+* Verifying the validity of operator certificates.
+* Verifying stake threshold requirements for operator sets.

+### Offchain Components

-### Aggregator
+#### Aggregator

 The Aggregator is responsible for: